701 Tappan Street

 Business School Overview

-The Stephen M. Ross School of Business at University of Michigan--Ann Arbor offers graduate programs in these departments and concentrations: accounting, consulting, e-commerce, economics, entrepreneurship, finance, general management, health care administration, human resources management, international business, leadership, manufacturing and technology management, marketing, management information systems, not-for-profit management, production/operations management, organizational behavior, portfolio management, public administration, public policy, real estate, supply chain management/logistics, quantitative analysis/statistics and operations research, tax, and technology.
-Its tuition is full-time: $50,000 per year (in-state); full-time: $55,000 per year (out-of-state); part-time: $1,638 per credit (in-state); part-time: $1,805 per credit (out-of-state); executive: $52,400 per year (in-state); and executive: $54,400 per year (out-of-state).
-At graduation, 74.3 percent of graduates of the full-time program are employed.
+The Stephen M. Ross School of Business at University of Michigan--Ann Arbor offers graduate programs in these departments and concentrations: accounting, consulting, economics, entrepreneurship, finance, general management, health care administration, human resources management, international business, marketing, production/operations management, organizational behavior, real estate, and supply chain management/logistics.
+Its tuition is full-time: $52,200 per year (in-state); full-time: $57,200 per year (out-of-state); part-time: $1,721 per credit (in-state); part-time: $1,888 per credit (out-of-state); executive: $54,400 per year (in-state); and executive: $56,400 per year (out-of-state).
+At graduation, 85.1 percent of graduates of the full-time program are employed.

 The University of Michigan Ross School of Business stresses action-based learning, a program designed to alert students to ask pertinent questions, identify important problems, and become an effective leader.
-Students can complete a full-time M.B.A., part-time M.B.A., or Executive M.B.A.
-Part-time degrees can be completed in the evenings or on weekends, and the E.M.B.A. courses only meet one weekend a month.
-There are also degree programs for a Master of Accounting and Master of Supply Chain Management, as well as a Ph.D.
+Students can complete a full-time MBA, part-time MBA or executive MBA.
+Part-time degrees can be completed in the evenings or on weekends, and the EMBA courses only meet one weekend a month.
+There are also degree programs for a Master of Accounting, Master of Management, Master of Entrepreneurship and Master of Supply Chain Management, as well as a Ph.D.
 Program.

 |Gender distribution (full-time)|